RAG

 Architecture

-Source documents are split into passages, and each passage is converted into a vector that represents its meaning, not the exact words.
+Source documents are split into passages, and each passage is converted into a vector that represents its meaning.
 A query is turned into a vector the same way.
-Retrieval returns the passages whose vectors are closest to the query vector (by cosine similarity).
+Retrieval returns the passages whose vectors are closest to the query vector (by cosine similarity), combined with keyword scoring so exact terms still count.
 That’s why a search for “heart failure treatment” can match a passage that says “HFrEF management”: the two mean roughly the same thing, so their vectors sit near each other.

 Semantic vs Keyword